West Virginia Water Quality at a Glance

 Statewide Compliance and Testing

-• PFAS Contamination: West Virginia has some of the highest PFAS concentrations in the country, with 130 of 279 tested public water systems showing detectable PFAS levels above EPA health advisories, particularly in the Eastern Panhandle and Ohio River Valley.
+- PFAS Contamination: West Virginia has some of the highest PFAS concentrations in the country, with 130 of 279 tested public water systems showing PFAS levels above EPA health advisories, affecting approximately 700,000 residents particularly in the Eastern Panhandle and Ohio River Valley.

 Major Water Sources and Challenges

-• Eastern Panhandle: Groundwater sources serving Berkeley and Jefferson counties show elevated PFAS contamination, particularly near Martinsburg where contamination from nearby military base activities has impacted public water supplies.
+- Eastern Panhandle: Groundwater sources serving Berkeley and Jefferson counties show elevated PFAS contamination, particularly areas affected by military base firefighting foam activities and industrial sources.

 PFAS Contamination Response

-• PFAS Protection Act Implementation: The 2023 PFAS Protection Act requires WVDEP to identify contamination sources and develop action plans, with new EPA drinking water standards of 4 parts per trillion taking effect in 2029.
+- PFAS Protection Act Implementation: The 2023 PFAS Protection Act requires WVDEP to identify contamination sources and develop action plans, with new EPA drinking water standards of 4 parts per trillion for PFOA and PFOS taking effect with compliance required by 2029.

-• Comprehensive Testing Program: Following the 2022 USGS study revealing widespread contamination, the state is conducting finished water testing at affected systems and implementing advanced treatment technologies including activated carbon and reverse osmosis.
+- Comprehensive Testing Program: Following the 2022 USGS study revealing widespread contamination in 49% of raw water sources, the state is conducting finished water testing at affected systems and implementing advanced treatment technologies including activated carbon and reverse osmosis.

-• Source Identification Efforts: WVDEP is working to identify industrial polluters and establish accountability measures, building on lessons learned from the historic DuPont Parkersburg case that resulted in over $300 million in settlements.
+- Source Identification Efforts: WVDEP is working to identify industrial polluters and establish accountability measures, building on lessons learned from the historic DuPont Parkersburg case that resulted in over $300 million in settlements, though federal funding support has recently been reduced.

 Rural and Disadvantaged Communities